Managed RonDB#

 The number of data nodes must be a multiple of the number of replicas.

-The first decision is whether to use 1,2 or 3 replicas (4 replicas is also possible).
-If high availability isn't required, then 1 replica is sufficient.
+The first decision is whether to use 1,2 or 3 replicas.
+If high availability isn’t required, then 1 replica is sufficient.
 If high availability is required 2 replicas at least should be choosen.

 For the most part the number of data nodes should be equal to the number of replicas.
 One reason for having more data nodes than replicas is that we need a larger database size than can be accomplished through one set of data nodes.